modelica/AsianModelicaConference2020/README.md

 # Whova platform

 Virtual conference is managed by [Whova](https://whova.com/).
 The participants who registered at Eventbrite will receive email from [Whova](https://whova.com/) after September 17.
-The web link of the conference for any browser is:https://whova.com/portal/webapp/amcft_202010/.
+The [web link] (https://whova.com/portal/webapp/amcft_202010/) of the conference works for any browser.
 More details on the participant guide, speaker guide will be available soon.
+Stay tuned.

 # Organization and Contact